-Retirement costs and remeasurement gain recognized in 2023 and 2022 and the carrying amount of accrued retirement costs as at December 31, 2023 and 2022 are disclosed in Note 13 to the separate financial statements.
+Retirement costs and remeasurement gain recognized in 2024 and 2023 and the carrying amount of retirement liability as at December 31, 2024 and 2023 are disclosed in Note 13 to the separate financial statements.

 Assessing the Realizability of Deferred Tax Assets.
 The carrying amount of deferred tax assets at each reporting date are reviewed and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax assets to be utilized within the period allowed by the tax regulations.
 The Company's assessment on the recognition of deferred tax assets on deductible temporary differences is based on the forecasted taxable income of the subsequent reporting periods.
 This forecast is based on the Company's past results and future expectations on revenue and expenses.